-Nebraska’s average home insurance premiums are higher than average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Nebraska was $1,226, basically the same as the national average of $1,132.
-Fourteen states have higher average home insurance rates than Nebraska.
+How much is home insurance in Nebraska?
+Homeowners insurance premiums in Nebraska are higher than average.
+The average cost of homeowners insurance in the state of Nebraska is $1,360.
+That's a bit more than the national average of $1,173.
+Ten states have higher average home insurance rates than Nebraska.

 Choosing a homeowners insurance company in Nebraska should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare home insurance quotes in Nebraska

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Nebraska.
 Out of the 4,920 Nebraska homeowners that used QuoteWizard to request insurance quotes last year, 211 had no home insurance.